Ann Dever, not just a name of a park

 But she’d probably like what’s been created in her name.

-County officials are set to hold a ceremonial ribbon-cutting today to commemorate the completion of the Ann and Chuck Dever Regional Park recreation center, 6961 San Casa Drive in Englewood.
+County officials held a ceremonial ribbon-cutting Sept.
+12 to commemorate the completion of the Ann and Chuck Dever Regional Park recreation center, 6961 San Casa Drive in Englewood.

 The county-funded $9 million, 23,000-square-foot recreation center includes a wood-floor gymnasium, fitness center, multi-purpose rooms, and a community garden.
 It is the crown jewel of the Ann & Chuck Dever Regional Park on San Casa Drive.